anushka-DS/Inferential-Statistics/README.md

 **Inferential vs Descriptive analysis**

-	Descriptive Statistics	Inferential Statistics
+	Descriptive Statistics	vs Inferential Statistics
-1. It gives information about raw data which describes the data in some manner.
-It makes inference about population using data drawn from the population.
+1. IS gives information about raw data which describes the data in some manner.
+DS makes inference about population using data drawn from the population.
-2. It helps in organizing, analyzing and to present data in a meaningful manner.
-It allows us to compare data, make hypothesis and predictions.
+2. IS helps in organizing, analyzing and to present data in a meaningful manner.
+DS allows us to compare data, make hypothesis and predictions.
-3. It is used to describe a situation.
-It is used to explain the chance of occurrence of an event.
+3. IS is used to describe a situation.
+DS is used to explain the chance of occurrence of an event.
-4. It explain already known data and limited to a sample or population having small size.
-It attempts to reach the conclusion about the population.
+4. IS explain already known data and limited to a sample or population having small size.
+DS attempts to reach the conclusion about the population.
-5. It can be achieved with the help of charts, graphs, tables etc.	It can be achieved by probability.
+5. IS can be achieved with the help of charts, graphs, tables etc.	DS can be achieved by probability.

 https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/inferential-statistics/